How to prepare for flooding

 - Ensure that underground storage tanks are fully sealed and secure.

-- Have check valves installed in building sewer traps to prevent flood waters from backing up in sewer drains.
+- Install check valves in building sewer traps to prevent flood waters from backing up in sewer drains.

 - Move vehicles and RVs to higher ground.

-- Portable radio, emergency cooking equipment, flashlights, fresh batteries, non-perishable food and drinking water, essential medicines and a first-aid kit.
+- Some items to include in your kit are: a portable radio, emergency cooking equipment, flashlights, fresh batteries, non-perishable food and drinking water, essential medicines and a first-aid kit.

 During a floodKeep a battery-powered radio tuned to a local station